6.5 Creedmoor vs 6.5 PRC - What's The Difference?

 The 6.5 Creedmoor was designed by Hornady in 2007 and was originally intended for long-range shooting competitions.
 It has since gained popularity as a hunting cartridge due to its long-range accuracy and mild recoil.

 The 6.5 PRC, on the other hand, was designed by Hornady in 2017 specifically for long-range hunting and shooting.
-It has a shorter case length and a sharper shoulder angle than the 6.5 Creedmoor, which allows it to hold more powder and achieve higher velocities.
+It has a longer case length than the 6.5 Creedmoor, which allows it to hold more powder and achieve higher velocities.

 1. Cartridge Size and Capacity